Nassim Taleb has published an attack on intelligence research that is getting a lot of attention and so I thought I would respond to it.

 Taleb’s second remark is that “The argument that “some races are better at running” hence [some inference about the brain] is stale: mental capacity is much more dimensional and not defined in the same way running 100 m dash is.”

-I think the argument Taleb is imagining can be more charitable stated as follows: there are genetically driven differences between ethnic groups for many, indeed nearly all, variable physical traits outside the brain, so, unless we have specific reason to think otherwise, our default assumption should be that the same is true of the brain.
+I think the argument Taleb is imagining can be more charitably stated as follows: there are genetically driven differences between ethnic groups for many, indeed nearly all, variable physical traits outside the brain, so, unless we have specific reason to think otherwise, our default assumption should be that the same is true of the brain.

-Put more precisely, we might say that the presence of genetically driven differences for most variable traits outside the brain increases the prior probability of genetically driven differences for variables traits within the brain.
+Put more precisely, we might say that the presence of genetically driven differences for most variable traits outside the brain increases the prior probability of genetically driven differences for variable traits within the brain.
 We might further explain that the distinction between brain and non-brain, while important to us, is not important to evolution, and that the same processes which cause non-brain differences can also cause brain differences.
-Thus, in the absence of other evidence, the prior probability of neurologically variable traits differing between ethnics groups due to genetics is high.
+Thus, in the absence of other evidence, the prior probability of neurologically variable traits differing between ethnic groups due to genetics is high.

 Whatever one may think of this argument, Taleb’s response, that we define mental traits differently than physical traits, is impotent.
 After all, Taleb doesn’t explicate why the difference in how we define physical and mental traits should be relevant to the logic of the argument.
 Nor, in fact, does he specify how said definitions differ at all.
 He merely asserts that some unspecified difference in definition exists and implies that this difference is relevant to the argument in an unspecified way.
 Obviously, this is not a compelling rebuttal.